 Maxon Creek State Forest

-Maxon Creek State Forest (Cortland #8), sometimes referred to as Pease Hill, encompasses 908 acres and is located in the town of Cuyler in northeastern Cortland County.
+Maxon Creek State Forest, sometimes referred to as Pease Hill, encompasses 908 acres and is located in the town of Cuyler in northeastern Cortland County.
 Maxon Creek State Forest offers an estimated 1.8 miles of hiking trail which is part of the Finger Lakes Hiking Trail system.
 The primitive setting provides excellent opportunities to experience the joys of nature.
 It is a perfect place to enjoy hunting, nature viewing, and bird watching within a wild and rustic setting.

 Article 9, Titles 5 and 7, of the Environmental Conservation Law authorizes the Department of Environmental Conservation to manage lands acquired outside of the Adirondack and Catskill Parks.
 Management, as defined by these laws, includes watershed protection, the production of timber and other forest products, recreation and kindred purposes.